Telenor Open Mind in Norway

 A globally expanding programme

-The Norwegian-based programme has also been introduced in Sweden and Pakistan.
-Telenor aims to bring Open Mind to its other operating countries in the near future.
+The Norwegian-based programme has also been introduced in Sweden, Pakistan and Bulgaria.
+Telenor aims to bring Open Mind to all its Business Units in the near future.

 A model used by other companies

 Telenor Open Mind is Norway’s largest work training programme integrating people with different work disabilities in regular working life (“Supported Employment”).
 The programme has received several awards for its efforts to bring people with physical challenges into permanent employment and has generated interest outside Telenor as well.
 Open Mind is already exchanging expertise and manpower with outside companies and has put together a training-kit for companies who wish to start similar programmes.
 We are pleased to participate in a broad effort to recruit people with physical challenge.